libpd/libpd/README.md

 "i686" denotes 32 bit and "x86_64" 64 bit.
 Due to how MinGW is designed, you cannot build a 64 bit libpd with a 32 bit MinGW and vice versa.

-Open a Msys2 shell and install the compiler chain, autotools, & gettext via:
+Open an Msys2 shell and install the compiler chain, autotools, & gettext via:

     # 32 bit
     pacman -S mingw-w64-i686-toolchain mingw-w64-i686-clang make